gitaroktato/healthcheck-patterns/NOTES.md

 *Alerting*
 + Better understanding on higher level from application perspective
 + Overview on current state even if network partitioning occurs

+*Deployment*
++ Startup probe can help avoiding misconfiguration and rollback to stable deployment.

 ## Passive healthcheck
 *Restart*